In small business marketing, more of the same works better than a little of everything.

 You should be able to tell people in a single sentence why you are a potential problem solver as it relates to your industry or business.

 What is your message?
 It doesn’t matter how fancy your website is if people don’t know within the first few minutes, how you’re going to help them, you’re wasting your time and theirs.

 Developing better service packages makes your offers more attractive and in turn makes it easier for you to market.

-A consultant who has been working on a project basis might find clients more receptive to a monthly retainer they can budget for.
+A consultant who has been working on a project basis might find clients more receptive to a monthly retainer for which they can budget.
 An interior decorator who has been getting resistance from clients to hourly fees may get better results by raising her markup or commission on furnishings, and no longer charging by the hour at all.

 Sometimes even giving your packages a name can make all the difference.
-An image consultant might be much more successful selling the “total body one day makeover” than suggesting clients buy six hours of their time to revamp their look.
+An image consultant might be much more successful selling the “total body one day makeover” than suggesting clients get purchase hours of their time to revamp their look.

 3. Conversations matter

 As a service based business, the conversations you have with your ideal clients matter.